-At SoE, you may withdraw from courses up to the 8th week of the term by phone or online, or withdraw with the permission of the Associate Dean prior to the 12th week of the term.
+At SoE, you may withdraw from courses up to the 8th week of the semester by phone or online, or withdraw with the permission of the Associate Dean prior to the 12th week of the semester.
 Beyond the 12th week, the reason for withdrawal must be significant and beyond your control in order to warrant permission from the Dean.
 At SEBS, you may withdraw from courses up to the 8th week of the term online or in person.
 Beyond the 8th week, the reason for withdrawal must be due to extenuating circumstances and beyond your control in order to warrant permission from the Scholastic Standing Committee.

-Once a student withdraws from a course, he/she/they receive(s) a "W" grade for that course, which appears on the transcript, but is not used to calculate the student's term or cumulative GPAs.
-However, it might affect the course completion rate and therefore financial aid.
+Once a student withdraws from a course, they receive a "W" grade for that course, which appears on their transcript, but is not used to calculate the student's term or cumulative GPAs.
+However, it might affect their course completion rate and therefore financial aid.